davidccunliffe/homelab/README-MANUAL-INSTALL.md

   Normal  nodeAssigned  9m51s (x2 over 10m)  metallb-speaker     announcing from node "k8sworker3.lan" with protocol "layer2"
 ```

-### Curl a worker node on port detailed in the describe step `NodePort`
+### Curl a worker node on port detailed in the described step `NodePort`
 ```bash
 curl http://localhost:<NODEPORT> #on cluster curl http://<node-server-ip>:<NODEPORT> #off cluster
 ```

 ### Curl the Assigned IP from metallb-controller
 > Note that you can forward the FW to this IP address to expose it to the internet.
-But make sure to setup SSL first as this is a lab only put it up for a few minutes.
+But make sure to set up SSL first, as this is a lab.
+Only put it up for a few minutes.
 ```bash
 curl http://192.168.189.51
 ```